RezixDev/react-ui-prompting/README.md

 Be sparse with useEffect, use it only if needed.
 Because we are using React 19, memo, useMemo and useCallback is no longer necessary We don"t need to import React anymore
+Define const values at the top level (outside of the component).
+Use static anchor tags instead of onClick.
+Avoid using onClick

 Use Arrow Functions and Named Exports